 What happens at a public hearing?

 Unless otherwise specified by the committee secretariat, please arrive at the hearing venue at least 15 minutes before your scheduled time.
 When you arrive, please introduce yourself to committee staff.
 In order to assist the parliamentary reporting staff (Hansard) you will have been asked to complete a witness details form.
 If you have not completed this form, please ask the committee staff for help.
 If the public hearing is already in progress, you are welcome to observe proceedings before being called to give evidence.

-Calling of participants
+Calling of witnesses

 When the committee is ready, the chair will call participants to the table to give their evidence.
 The chair will ask each person to state their full name and the capacity in which they are appearing before the committee (e.g. are they representing an organisation, or appearing as a private citizen).